 We don’t recommend a blade grinder.
-There is no way to ensure consistency of the size of the particles.
-Inconsistent grind doesn’t lead to a consistently excellent cup of coffee.
+Ever.
+There are several reason why not, but the main one is there is no way to ensure consistency of the size of the particles.

 Roasting coffee is both a science and an art.
 The magic of a perfect coffee roast can be measured… but much of it is purely time and experience.
+That’s where Cupper’s Coffee’s Master Roaster shines!
 There are many factors that affect a quality roast.

-The beans themselves are a huge influence on the roasting outcome.
-The coffee varietal, the growing elevation, the acidity and quality of the soil, the amount of sunlight and rain, the other trees and plants grown in the area – All have an impact on the beans, which affects the final profile of the roast.
+The actual beans are a huge influence on roasting.
+The coffee varietal, the growing elevation, the acidity and quality of the soil, the amount of sunlight and rain, the other trees and plants grown in the area – All have an impact that affect the final profile of the roast.

 The science of roasting is clear… it’s all in the numbers.
-The weight of the green beans before roasting, the temperature as it drops when raw coffee is added to the roaster, the slow temperature climb as the beans take on heat, the speed of the roasting process, the current wind and weather, the final temperature of the roasted beans… these can all be measured.
+The weight of the green beans, the slow temperature climb as the beans take on heat, the speed of the roasting process, the current wind and weather, the final temperature of the roasted beans… these can all be measured.

 The art of roasting is purely in the non-measurables.
-It’s in knowing when to add or remove heat to control the speed of the process, what the colour of the beans mean as they change, the effects of a larger or smaller roasted batch, how the seasons and weather affect the roaster, the beans’ moisture throughout the process, and the final colour/roast desired.
-Knowing and managing these intangibles is what makes a Master Roast a VIP!
+It’s in knowing when to add or remove heat to control the speed of the process, what the colour of the beans mean as they change, the amount to be roasted, the seasons and weather, the beans’ moisture percentage, and the final colour/roast desired.
+Knowing and managing these is what makes a Master Roast a VIP!

-Well, we think so – but don’t take our word for it!
+Well, at Cupper’s Coffee, we think so – but don’t take our word for it!